AllTheBacteria/AllTheBacteria/reproducibility/All-samples/assembly/README.md

 Each element of the job array runs the bash script `run_one_sample.sh` - this is a wrapper around `process_one_sample.py`.
-It gets the job array index, gets the corresponding line number from the file of sample/run accessions, and processes that sample.
+It gets the job array index from `SLURM_ARRAY_TASK_ID` or `LSB_JOBINDEX`, gets the corresponding line number from the file of sample/run accessions, and processes that sample.

 You will need to edit the paths in `run_one_sample.sh` to point to the correct places - everywhere where there is `FIX_PATH`.